zaiisao/Documentation/en/Voice/publish_mac_audio.md

 title: Publish and Subscribe to Streams
 description:
 platform: macOS
-updatedAt: Thu Dec 13 2018 22:57:12 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:57:16 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
-See [Integrate the SDK](../../en/Voice/mac_video.md) for more information.
+Before publishing or subscribing to any stream, ensure that you prepared the development environment and joined the channel.
+See [Integrate the SDK](../../en/Voice/mac_video.md).

 ## Implementaion
 The audio function of the Agora SDK for macOS is enabled by default.
 Users can subscribe to and publish audio streams without calling any other API methods once they have joined the channel.

 ## Next Steps
-You are now in a voice call.
+You are in a voice call.
 When the call ends, use the Agora SDK to exit the current call:

 * [Leave the Channel](../../en/Voice/leave_mac.md)

-For added requirements on the audio volume, audio effect or voice pitch, you can alse take the following steps:
+For more functions, you can refer to the following sections:

 * [Adjust the volume](../../en/Voice/volume_mac.md)
 * [Play the Audio Effects/Audio Mixing](../../en/Voice/effect_mixing_mac.md)